 Gadsden State Community College Alumni Association Scholarships provide tuition assistance for qualified students.
-Qualifications include a minimum 2.5 GPA, sophomore status, and participation in extracurricular and community activities.
-Preference is given to students whose parent(s) and/or grandparent(s) are Gadsden State alumni.
-Selection is made by the Gadsden State Community College Alumni Association.
+Criteria for selection include being a U.S. citizen or resident alien, a minimum overall 2.5 GPA, current enrollment at Gadsden State, completion of 24 credit hours prior to the scholarship terms awarded, résumé (education and honors, employment, memberships and leadership positions, extracurricular activities, and volunteerism) and career goals.
+Preference shall be given to students who are Association members and/or have family who are Association members.
+Selection is made by the GSCC Alumni Association.

-Gadsden State Community College Faculty and Staff Scholarships provide assistance for one term.
+Gadsden State Community College Faculty and Staff Scholarships are awarded based on availability of funds for one term only.
 A minimum 2.5 GPA is required.

 Gadsden State Community College Foundation offers scholarships for tuition, fees, and books to students attending Gadsden State Community College, as approved by the Foundation's Board of Directors.
-Questions may be referred to the Public Relations Department at 256.549.8224.

-GED One Free Class Scholarships provide one free class (up to 3 credit hours) to students who have passed the GED in the State of Alabama after July 2002.
-Eligibility is determined by the Alabama Department of Postsecondary Education, which is the State office for the GED Testing Program.
+GED One Free Class Scholarship provide one free class to students who have passed the GED after July 2002.
+Eligibility is determined by the Alabama Community College System, which is the State Office for the GED Testing Program.

-GED Scholarships are awarded at the fall and spring GED graduations to graduates based on GED test scores and demonstrated need.
+GED Scholarships are awarded at the fall and spring GED graduations to the graduates with the highest GED test scores.
 The scholarships cover full tuition for up to two years.
 A minimum 2.5 GPA is required to maintain scholarship eligibility.